radioblodo/SC1015/README.md

 6. **Explored `average_glucose_level` and relationship with `Stroke`**: This is a numerical variable of the average blood glucose level.
 We found that there were a lot of outliers with high glucose level but did not suffer from Stroke.
 We found that there was correlation between blood glucose level and Stroke.
 7. **Explored `bmi` and relationship with `Stroke`**: 'bmi' is a numerical variable that increases with a persons weight.
 There were a lot of outliers with high bmi present.
 We found that there is little correlation between 'bmi' and Stroke.
 8. **Explored `smoking_status` and relationship with `Stroke`**: We found that there was correlation between smoking and Stroke.
+9. **Explored correlation using Pearson Correlation Coefficient and Chi-square test**: we found the extent to which our features are correlated to `Stroke`.
+We had to do two separate tests because the variables were of different data types.

 For visualisation and further analysis, please refer to the Jupyter Notebook on EDA.